 … BEFORE that programmer cringes as he hears me whisper

 “There’s an extension for that.”

-Currently serving as Liquid's CIO and Director of Application Development, Steve possesses nearly 20 years of experience in professional software development.
-He cut his technical teeth in the financial industry where he spent a decade developing websites, applications, and line of business applications for a credit card company.
-It was there he developed a love for marketing and found a home in agency life.
-A lifelong Lehigh Valley native, he jumped at the chance 5 years ago to join the Liquid family.
+Steve Bridges served as CIO and Director of Application Development at Liquid Interactive.
+Prior to Liquid, Steve cut his technical teeth in the financial industry where he spent a decade developing websites, applications, and line of business applications for a credit card company.